 Causes of Alopecia

 - Alopecia Areata: Focal areas of hair loss are classic with this type of alopecia.
 This is a rare auto-immune disease that typically doesn't have any inflammation.
 It is usually seen on the head and neck.

-- Follicular Dysplasia: This type of alopecia affects specific breeds and causes a poor hair coat that is often described as being moth-eaten in appearance.
+- Follicular Dysplasia: This type of alopecia affects specific breeds and causes a thin coat that is often described as being moth-eaten in appearance.
 Color dilution alopecia and follicular lipidosis are specific forms of follicular dysplasia and are due to a genetic cause.

-- Post-Injection Alopecia: After specific types of injections, some dogs develop alopecia at the injection site.
-Post-injection alopecia has been reported to occur after rabies vaccination or steroid injection and is due to the inflammation these injections can cause in the skin.
+- Post-Injection Alopecia: After some types of injections, especially the rabies vaccine or shots of steroids, some dogs develop alopecia at the injection site.
+Post-injection alopecia is due to the inflammation these injections can cause in the skin.

-- Post-Clipping Alopecia: Sometimes when a dog's fur is shaved the fur does not grow back in the clipped area.
+- Post-Clipping Alopecia: Sometimes when a dog's fur is shaved, the fur does not grow back normally in the clipped area.
 The cause of this type of alopecia is unknown.

-- Pinnal Alopecia: Isolated to the ear flaps, pinnal alopecia causes hair loss on the ears due to the hair getting smaller and smaller in this area.
+- Pinnal Alopecia: Isolated to the ear flaps, pinnal alopecia is a congenital form of alopecia that causes hair loss on the ears.

 Alopecia can also occur due to parasites such as mites or fleas, environmental or food allergies, bacterial or fungal infections, hormonal issues such as low thyroid hormone (hypothyroidism) or high cortisol (Cushing's disease), some tumors, topical medications, and even seasonal fluctuations.